Kingsford-Group/scallop/README.md

 Latest release, including both binary and source code, is [here](https://github.com/shaomingfu/scallop/releases/tag/v0.9.1).

 # Installation
-To install Scallop, you need to first download/compile htslib and Boost, setup the corresponding environmental variables, and then compile the source code of Scallop.
+To install Scallop from the source code, you need to first download/compile htslib, Boost and Clp, setup the corresponding environmental variables, and then compile the source code of Scallop.

 ## Install htslib